Ansssh/portfolio/README.md

 ## Technologies used

-This Portfolio website features my github Projects as well as my resume and technical skills.
+This Portfolio website features my github Projects as well as my resumé and technical skills.
 The Technologies used in building this project are -

 - **React.js** - *Logic*
 - **Vite** - *Structure*